 When to visit the Rainbow Mountain in Peru?

-Visiting the Rainbow Mountain in Peru is best in the dry season between April and November with June to August as the best time to visit the Rainbow Mountains.
+Visiting the Rainbow Mountain in Peru is best during the dry season (April till November).
+June till August are the best months to visit the Rainbow Mountains.

 To fly a drone: you need to purchase a permit at the entrance.

 What to wear at the Rainbow Mountain?